-Discovering the art of Lorna Graves was like falling through a trapdoor into a subterranean grotto.
-Portals and doorways were early themes of the Cumbrian artist as she carved her artistic direction.
-It was a journey she described as an unveiling, and the veils were made of iron.
+Discovering the art of Lorna Graves was like falling through a portal into a subterranean world.
+Gateways and passages were early themes of the Cumbrian artist as she carved her artistic direction.
+It was a journey she described as ‘an unveiling, and the veils were made of iron.’

-Clare Crossman launched her memoir of Lorna, ‘Winter Flowers, The Life and Work of Lorna Graves 1947-2006’ at Carlisle Bookcase on 22 March 2018.
-There by chance, I was moved by the impassioned words of Lorna’s friends and the stunning Raku-fired pottery and paintings Lorna crafted.
+The poet Clare Crossman (1954 -2021) launched her memoir of Lorna Graves, ‘Winter Flowers, The Life and Work of Lorna Graves 1947-2006’ at Carlisle Bookcase on 22 March 2018.
+There by chance, I was moved by the words of Lorna’s friends and the stunning Raku-fired pottery and paintings Lorna crafted.

 The Eden Valley was an inspiration for Lorna.
 From the Neolithic carvings of Long Meg to the high-horizon line of the North Pennines, this landscape inspired her art.
-These notes are from my Brampton Walkers are Welcome Guided Walk from Daleraven Bridge to Lacy’s Caves, Little Salkeld, Long Meg & Addingham Church on 10th June 2018 exploring the landscape and art of Lorna Graves.
+The following notes are from my Brampton Walkers are Welcome Guided Walk from Daleraven Bridge to Lacy’s Caves, Little Salkeld, Long Meg & Addingham Church on 10th June 2018 exploring Lorna Grave’s landscape.

 Daleraven Bridge NY 565395